brikis98/yevgeniy-brikman-homepage/_posts/2013-01-01-the-pragmatic-programmer.md

 There's a lot of hype for this book, but I'd rate it as merely "ok".
 It has a lot of basic advice that is probably useful for beginner programmers; however, if you've been coding for a while, most of the advice will sound like common sense.

-Some of the advice is actionable, but some is theoretical or ideological; some parts are language and framework agnostic, while others have become quite dated; there are a few bits of deep, meaningful advice, but mostly, the book consists of fairly simple aphorisms.
-It even has a detachable pull out with all the sayings.
+Some of the advice is actionable, but some is theoretical or ideological; some parts are language and framework-agnostic, while others have become quite dated; there are a few bits of deep, meaningful advice, but mostly, the book consists of fairly simple aphorisms.
+It even has a detachable pull-out with all the sayings.

 It's an easy read, but rarely rises above the programming analog of "eat well and exercise regularly".